honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 ### **Our impact**

-The Wee Spoke Hub has saved approximately **22.4 tonnes of CO2** emissions through its activities over the last full year.
+The Wee Spoke Hub has saved approximately **22.4 tonnes of CO2** emissions through its activities over our last full year.

 We helped over **450** people to fix their own bikes in 2018 and the Wee Spoke Hub is currently supporting the community to cycle over **5000** miles each week.